janverschelde/PHCpack/src/doc/source/options.rst

    solutions (not only those with nonzero coordinates) and then and obtain polyhedral homotopies that compute all affine solutions.

+On multicore computers, the solution of a random coefficient system with :index:`polyhedral homotopies` runs in parallel when calling phc with the option ``-t``.
+For example, ``phc -m -t8`` will run the polyhedral path trackers with 8 tasks.
+Since version 2.4.06, the mixed volume computation by the MixedVol algorithm (option 4 of ``phc -m``) is interlaced with the path tracking in a heterogenous pipelined application of :index:`multitasking`.

 phc -o : writes the contents of the symbol table of an input system
 -------------------------------------------------------------------